 You can grow hellebores from seed.
 Just be aware that the plants are hybrids so the flowers of the offspring will not resemble the flowers of the parent plants.
 The seed needs to be fresh for best germination.
 It’s better just to allow it to ripen on the plants and then fall to the ground.
-You can just transplant the resulting seedlings to wherever in your garden that you want to start new clumps.
+Then you can transplant the resulting seedlings to wherever in your garden that you want to start new clumps.
 Another alternative is to collect the seed and then broadcast it in the area where you want new plants to grow.

 If you wish to start the seeds indoors, you will need to take a few steps.
 The first is to soak the seeds for 24 hours to soften the seed coat.
-Then plant in containers in an area that remains a constant 70⁰F.
+Then plant in containers filled with pre-moistened soil in an area that remains a constant 70⁰F.
 Keep them at that temperature for 6 weeks.
 This mimics summer.
 Then you will need to make the seeds think that winter has passed by cold stratifying them in your refrigerator for another 4 to 6 weeks.
 Cover the pots with plastic to keep the soil moist.
 When the seeds start to germinate, remove them from the refrigerator.
 Transplant the seedlings into your garden after your last frost.